 I could not have expressed it more effectively, it is exactly what is going on and why sapiens, the P of People, just don’t want to adapt to the R, from available resources.

 It is much more ingrained than I thought: man still sees himself as central to the universe, or at least on earth, and everything else is subordinate to it.
 With Harari’s direct framing it is: trees, rivers, lions divided by gods, nations and corporations ….
-I will not go again into the economic system that is designed in such a way that that people can exhaust that system without obligation, and therefore is conformed in his feeling to be in power.
+I will not go again into the economic system that is designed in such a way that that people can exhaust that system without obligation, and therefore humankind is confirmed in its feeling to be in power.
 But the number of books that analyze this and consider it untenable is a rapidly growing stack.

 But also on the raw material side (the ‘trees rivers lions’), I get confirmed in my analyses of how it actually works, that every system is limited in speed and volume of resource use, in order to achieve an optimal result .
 That is, initially not.
-Then a species strives for Maximum Power.
+Initially a species strives for Maximum Power.
 A principle that is proposed as a 4th law of thermodynamics, although it has not yet crystallized. ( the other laws, give direction, but do not specify how and what)

 Lotke stated as early as 1922 : “evolution in a system aims to increase the total (bio) mass in a system, as well as to increase the flow of mass through that system, as well as the energy flux by increasing the system, as long as there is an unused share of mass and energy in that system. ”